 Bernadette Janson: Although it’s our best selves.

-And so this is a long form video for this podcast, but nevertheless, video is here.
+And so this is a long-form video for this podcast, but nevertheless, the video is here.
 Good lighting, good audio and good environments.
 And TikTok’s on much of a style at home.

-Bernadette Janson: It’s interesting you’re talking about the audio because acoustics are a big part of the audio.
-And that was one of a big reasons why I decided to move because the acoustics in our house are terrible because our ceilings are really high.
+Bernadette Janson: It’s interesting you’re talking about the audio because the acoustics are a big part of the audio.
+And that was one of the big reasons why I decided to move because the acoustics in our house is terrible because our ceilings are really high.

 James Burgin: I’m thinking about things like the materials and the space.
 So we’ve got an acoustic wall here, but if I didn’t have that, then I can still create that effect by making sure we’ve got heavy curtains having a lot of soft furnishings in the room.
 Yes, that amazes me.